OpenMapmaking/mcjs/README.md

 mcjs test.mcjs
 ```

-It will create `test.mcfunction` in the same folder with the following content:
+`test.mcjs` is interpreted like regular javascript.
+A `test.mcfunction` file is generated from its execution, in the same folder.
+It contains all commands passed to the `cmd` function:

 ```
 summon creeper ~ ~ ~